This post may contain affiliate links. Please see my disclosure policy for details.

-Although there isn’t much left to see of the original structure of the castle, English Heritage have done an amazing job to paint a picture of what life would have been like here.
+Although there isn’t much left to see of the original structure of the castle, English Heritage has done an amazing job to paint a picture of what life would have been like here.

 Although most of Tintagel Castle has completely weathered away, there are still some amazing preserved ruins on the island that date all the way back to the 6th century.

-There are also some incredible views of the coastline all around you and a small gardens to visit.
+There are also some incredible views of the coastline all around you and a small garden to visit.